- Current publications

 The Attorney-General's Department no longer provides licences to use Australian Government copyright material produced by Australian Government agencies.
 Each agency is now responsible for managing copyright for material it produces.

-Licensing and use of Commonwealth material provides more information.
+Department of Communications and the Arts is now responsible for copyright.
+Coordination of licences and use of Commonwealth material provides more information.